plu/JPSimulatorHacks/Pods/KIF/README.md

 First add your application by selecting "Build Phases", expanding the "Target Dependencies" section, clicking on the "+" button, and in the new sheet that appears selecting your application target and clicking "Add".

 Next, configure your bundle loader.
 In "Build Settings", expand "Linking" and edit "Bundle Loader" to be `$(BUILT_PRODUCTS_DIR)/MyApplication.app/MyApplication` where *MyApplication* is the name of your app.
-Expand the "Unit Testing" section and edit "Test Host" to be `$(BUNDLE_LOADER)`.
+Expand the "Testing" section and edit "Test Host" to be `$(BUNDLE_LOADER)`.
 Also make sure that "Wrapper Extension" is set to "xctest".

 The last step is to configure your unit tests to run when you trigger a test (⌘U).
 Click on your scheme name and select "Edit Scheme…".
 Click on "Test" in the sidebar followed by the "+" in the bottom left corner.
 Select your testing target and click "OK".